 Woebot offers this app as a service that companies can buy (like where my partner works), thus, they should add a human counselling service function to the app.
 This human counsellor could be offered for when you’ve completed the Woebot bot portion of the app.
 Alternatively, a human counsellor could be offered after you’ve been using the app for a set amount of time.
 It’d also work as an incentive to keep working through the app.

 Multiple check-in notifications.
 When I was sent my daily notification, I often ignored it until later due to the fact I was already doing something.
-However, often the notification would disappear (although that could be due to my phone) resulting in me forgetting about checking-in with Woebot.
+However, often the notification would disappear (although that could be due to my phone) resulting in me forgetting about checking in with Woebot.
 Thus, maybe two notifications to make sure you don’t forget, one following an hour later or something.

 Even with there being more cons than pros, I still think it could be a useful app, even though I kind of got bored with it.
-For now, I’ll give Woebot 3/5 stars, but if they fixed some of the issues I identified and worked on the cons I listed I’d increase that to 4/5 stars.
+For now, I’ll give Woebot 3/5 stars, but if they fixed some of the issues I identified and worked on the cons I listed, I’d increase that to 4/5 stars.

 If you’d like to find out more about Woebot, then you can visit their website here.
 You can also download the app for iPhone and Android by clicking the buttons below.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with Woebot and other wellness apps in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Lastly, if you’d like to support my blog, then you can make a donation of any size below as well.
 Until next time,